 Sense of Community

-My favourite thing about the psychology department at York is the sense of community.
+My favourite thing about Psychology at York is the sense of community.
 I didn’t experience this vibe at any other university I visited.

 They make no secret of the fact that as a psychology student here, every single event in your timetable will take place in their wonderful pink building.
 I found this especially advantageous at the beginning of